-Being overweight during childhood and teenage years does not increase breast cancer risk
+Being overweight at young age does not increase risk

 Weight gain during adulthood increases breast cancer risk